 How to Choose Financing Terms Safely

-Leverage can be helpful, but in retirement it can also become a trap if it tightens the budget too much.
+Leverage can be helpful, but in retirement it can also become a trap if it tightens your monthly budget too much.
+The right loan structure protects your flexibility instead of stretching it.

 Fixed vs. Adjustable